NEFSC/READ-SSB-Lee-metadata/Client.md

 # Overview

-All about the Client Schema
+All about the Client.

-Tables: bus_own
+Tables: client_bus_own

-Location: @garfo_nefsc
+Location: NEFSCDB1

-Schema: Client
+Schema: NEFSC_GARFO

-Example: Client.bus_own@garfo_nefsc
+Example: NEFSC_GARFO.Client_bus_own

 # Overview
 This table is the source of most up-to-date and complete data related to the PERSON_ID variable (confirmed by Ted Hawes 04.12.2022)